Martinas Rankin

 Martinas Orlando Rankin (born October 20, 1994) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
 He played college football for the Mississippi State Bulldogs and was selected by the Houston Texans in the third round of the 2018 NFL draft.
 He was also a member of the Kansas City Chiefs.

 Early life

 After playing at Mendenhall High School in Mendenhall, Mississippi, Rankin spent two years at Mississippi Gulf Coast Community College in Perkinston, Mississippi.
-He was rated as the ninth best junior college recruit by 247 Sports and committed to play at Mississippi State over offers from Oklahoma, Florida, Louisville, Missouri, Ohio State, Ole Miss, Texas, and others.
+He was rated as the ninth best junior college recruit by 247Sports and committed to play at Mississippi State over offers from Oklahoma, Florida, Louisville, Missouri, Ohio State, Ole Miss, Texas, and others.

 College career

 Rankin redshirted in 2015 and earned a starting job as a junior in 2016.
 He had a breakout year in 2017, winning the Kent Hull Trophy and being named to the 2017 All-SEC football team.